__________________________________________

 DOWN.
 The forecast for the trend in the San Francisco housing market for the

-12 months ending with the 3rd Quarter of 2012 is DOWN.
+12 months ending with the 4th Quarter of 2013 is UP.
 The Accuracy of the

-Accordingly, Forecast-Chart.com estimates that the probability for falling house
+Accordingly, Forecast-Chart.com estimates that the probability for rising house

-Forecast is correct, home prices will be lower in the 3rd Quarter of 2012 than
+Forecast is correct, home prices will be higher in the 4th Quarter of 2013 than

 to the San Francisco Real Estate Market Forecast.